nicklockwood/XMLDictionary/README.md

     @property (nonatomic, assign) BOOL collapseTextNodes;

-If YES (the default value), tags that contain only text and have no children or attributes will be collapsed into a single string object, simplifying traversal of the object tree.
+If YES (the default value), tags that contain only text and have no children, attributes or comments will be collapsed into a single string object, simplifying traversal of the object tree.

+    @property (nonatomic, assign) BOOL stripEmptyNodes;

+If YES (the default value), tags that are empty (have no children, attributes, text or comments) will be stripped.

     @property (nonatomic, assign) BOOL trimWhiteSpace;

-If YES (the default), leading and trailing white space will be trimmed from text nodes, and text nodes containing only white space will be omitted from the dictionary.
+If YES (the default value), leading and trailing white space will be trimmed from text nodes, and text nodes containing only white space will be omitted from the dictionary.

     @property (nonatomic, assign) BOOL alwaysUseArrays;